Cafe CLIL Discussion 15: Two Languages in the CLIL Classroom

 - If the assessment of the students is in the target language, then the teaching has to be in the L2, but if it’s in the L1, then compromising on the L1 can be problematic.

 - There is no evidence (here in the Basque Country) to suggest that beginning concepts in the foreign language has a negative effect on learner understanding in the L1.
-ROSA MARÍA JIMÉNEZ CATALÁN reviews research which backs this.
+ROSA MARÍA JIMÉNEZ CATALÁN reviews research

 - Andy Kirkpatrick’s article states ‘it is a myth that the best way to learn a foreign language is to use it as a medium of instruction’.
 The article also says ‘Students have to develop their L1, before they can do anything in L2’.
 There is mixed reaction to these statements, but the consensus was that this may be applicable to Hong Kong but shouldn’t be generalized for other contexts.